Stevinson/tech-book/book/gradle/gradle-libraries.md

 ## Gradle API

-`getProperties()` gets all the attributes associated with a project.
+* `getProperties()` gets all the attributes associated with a project.

+* The `<<` left shift operator is shorthand for `doLast`.
+This makes the whole of the task is executable code.

+* **ext** is shorthand for project.ext, which is used to define the extra properties associated with the project object. e.g. `ext.person = 'Dolly'`

+* `dependsOn` after the task name means that the dependent tasks get run before the task that is called.

 ```
 project.findProperty(propertyname)